 NZ Plumbers, Drainlayers and Gas Fitters Association

-The NZPDG also has an industry based tradespeople accreditation.
-Members follow a code of conduct, are qualified, promoted and offered training by the association.
+The NZPDG has been operating since 1894.
+Members are qualified and are offered training and upskilling by the association.

 Brick and Blocklayers Federation of NZ

 The BBFNZ is an industry based membership federation.
-They set standards for members to follow, promote training opportunities and work with the government when necessary to raise the profile of their industry.
+They set standards in workmanship and customer service for members to follow, and promote training opportunities.